 This tiny lighthouse on the South Shore of Massachusetts carries a big past.
 During the War of 1812, the lighthouse keeper’s young daughters, Abigail and Rebecca Bates, successfully thwarted the British from overtaking the town.
 The resourceful girls, today known as “the army of two,” noisily played the fife and drum and drove the Redcoats, who mistook them for an entire regiment, into a hasty retreat.

-Today, the tower is open for tours during select open houses, but the grounds are open year round and the tower is open
+Today, Scituate Lighthouse is open for tours during select open houses, but the grounds and walking paths are open year round.

-What are some of your favorite New England lighthouses?
+What are some of your favorite lighthouses in New England?
 Share in the comments below!